If you have any questions, please get in touch with our COVID-19 Task Force here

 - Entrance fees (plus incidental supplies) to attractions such as theatres, cinemas, theme parks, museums and zoos.
 Unfortunately, sporting events are not included.
 However, where entrance fees are already covered by the existing exemption, this will continue to take precedence.

-If you want to discuss this further, particularly in relation to contractual obligations, bundles of supplies, meal deals or whether it is classified as a “hot takeaway” then please contact Damian Shirley.
+If you want to discuss this further then please contact Damian Shirley.

 THE END OF THE VAT PAYMENT HOLIDAY